riccardoscheda/AnomalousDiffusion/docs/classification.md

 Parameters
 -------------------------

-image: the image in matrix format
+-image: the image in matrix format

-grid_size : a tuple with two integer which are the width and height of the subimages
+-grid_size : a tuple with two integer which are the width and height of the subimages

 Example:
 ----------------